Philippine Coast Guard: Contemporary history

 The civilian nature of the PCG functions led to the separation of the Coast Guard from the Philippine Navy on March 30, 1998, by virtue of Executive Order 475 signed by President Fidel Ramos.
 The Order effectively transferred the PCG from the Department of National Defense to the Office of the President, and eventually to the Department of Transportation and Communications (DOTC) on April 15, 1998, by virtue of Executive Order 477.

 These executive orders provided inter alia that the PCG shall continue to be the agency primarily responsible for the promotion of safety of life and property at sea and the protection of the maritime environment as mandated under the Philippine Coast Guard Law and Presidential Decrees 600, 601, 602, and 979, as a mended.

 The transformation of the PCG into a non-military organization has a tremendous impact and significance.
 Its civilian character has allowed it to receive offers of vessels, equipment, technology, services, cooperation and other needed assistance from other countries, something which would not be readily offered to a military agency.

 With enactment of Republic Act 9993, also known as the Coast Guard Law of 2009, as well as its implementing rules and regulations, the PCG has been vested with the necessary authority and responsibility to perform preventive measures in ensuring the safety of merchant vessels.
 The new law also strengthened PCG's authority to meet new challenges and increasing demands for marine resources, technological advancement and climate change.
 Further, the law has defined the PCG's rightful niche in the bureaucracy as the premier maritime agency and its vital role in nation building.

+Religion

+The Our Lady of Peace and Good Voyage is officially the patron of the PCG.
+Its head chaplain Fr.
+Lowie Palines received from Antipolo Cathedral Parish Priest-Rector Fr.
+Reynante "Nante" Unidad Tolentino, ACSP President, his requested 2 replicas of the Marian image.
+The PCG will hold processions thereof in all its headquarters.
+The second image will also be permanently installed by Bishop Oscar Jaime Florencio of the Military Ordinariate of the Philippines at Pag-asa Island's Catholic chapel.

 Organization

 The Philippine Coast Guard is led by the Commandant of the Philippine Coast Guard, and directly reports to the Secretary of Transportation in maritime law enforcement, and also reports to the Secretary of National Defense in wartime.
-The Commandant is assisted by the Deputy Commandant for Administration and the Deputy Commandant for Operations, both holders of the rank of Vice Admiral.
+The Commandant is assisted by the Deputy Commandant for Administration and the Deputy Commandant for Operations, both holders of the rank of Vice Admiral, and the Chief of Coast Guard Staff, who holds the rank of Rear Admiral.